ClmtMlt/ClmtMlt/README.md

 You can find me by e-mail at mollet.clement.dev@gmail.com or on my LinkedIn profile: https://www.linkedin.com/in/clément-mollet-739b612bb

-Fun fact: I don't think that Egg was the first... 🐣

 <!---
 ClmtMlt/ClmtMlt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.